torchnyu/blog/_posts/2020-11-03-whats-wrong.md

 emphasize certain areas and these will likely show up on the test.

 Pay attention during the lectures.
 I've definitely attended lectures where my eyes glazed over.
 Taking notes can help you stay engaged.
+Do not try to keep up with 2x speed recorded lectures.
+All you're doing is creating the illusion that you understand the topic.

 *Do you ask questions in class?*